 - Avoid requiring people to create an account before they can benefit from your App Clip

-Creating an App Clip
+Creating an App Clip for iOS 14

 Now let’s open the Xcode and load your project.
 Create a new App Clip target by selecting File> New> Target> App Clip.
 You’ll be able to use a Swift UI or Storyboard for the interface and a Swift UI or UIKit app delegate for the App Clip lifecycle.
 Choose the correct project and application, and then click Create.